wisdomch15/wisdomch15.github.io/pincontest.md

 - Terminal

 ## INTRODUCTION
 This lab demonstrates how IP configuration affects connectivity.
 Two VMs are placed on the same local area network.
-First, they are configured in the same subnet.
-Then one VM is moved to a different subnet without a router.
+They are configured in the same subnet.

 ## STEPS